 Day 1: Arenal Volcano Hot Springs

-The first day of the Cost Rica 7 day itinerary would have to start with a soak in the Arenal Volcano hot springs.
+The first day of the Costa Rica 7 day itinerary would have to start with a soak in the Costa Rica hot springs.
 It is very convenient to stay at a hotel that has hot springs on the property.
 We stayed at The Los Lagos Hotel Spa & Resort which had hot springs at the hotel.
-I totally recommend this hotel because it had over 10 hot and cold pools, wet bar, clean rooms and awesome views of the volcano for a great price ($80 a night in low season).
-There is free hot spring off the side of the road near The Tabacon Thermal Resort.
+I totally recommend this hotel because it had over 10 hot and cold pools, a wet bar, clean rooms, and awesome views of the volcano for a great price ($80 a night in low season).
+There are free hot springs off the side of the road near The Tabacon Thermal Resort.
 You can even get a pass at The Los Lagos, The Springs Resort or Baldi Hot Springs if you want to splurge

 Day 2: La Fortuna Waterfall

 Hike to the La Fortuna waterfall in Costa Rica.
-The waterfall is a short hike and fairly cheap to get into like $15 a person.
-The hikes about 20 minutes with tons of stairs to climb.
-You can swim in the waterfall, but be prepared that the water is ice cold even in the hottest months.
+The waterfall is a short hike and fairly cheap, only costing $15 a person.
+The hike takes about 20 minutes to finish with tons of stairs to climb.
+You can swim in the La Fortuna waterfall but be prepared that the water is ice cold even in the hottest months.

 After the waterfall, Head over to Northfields coffee Farm and take a coffee tour.
 They do a great job of showing you around the farm and explaining how the coffee is grown.
 The staff and tour guide was very friendly and very knowledgeable They also offer a chocolate tour as well.

-After the hanging bridge park, zip line at the sky adventures.
+After the Arenal hanging bridges park, zip line at Sky Adventures.
 I went zip lining and it was quite the experience.
 They do offer a lot of other

-Spend one day at the Tenorio Volcano national park and hike to the Rio Celeste waterfall.
+Spend one day at the Tenorio Volcano National Park and hike to the Rio Celeste.
 Now, in rainy season this hike can get muddy.
 Bring a raincoat and shoes that can get muddy (if rainy season).
-It costs about $12 per person to enter and arrive before noon.
+It costs about $12 per person to enter the Tenorio National Park and arrive before noon.
 This park stops letting visitors in at

 Day 5: Playa Tamarindo